armijnhemel/binaryanalysis-ng/README.md

 `nix-shell maintenance.nix` for the maintenance scripts and `nix-shell analysis.nix` for the maintenance scripts.

-`nix` will make sure that everything is downloaded and installed.
+`nix` will make sure that everything is downloaded and installed to run BANG.

+In addition you will need to install the Kaitai Struct compiler.
+This is described in the file `doc/kaitai-struct.md`.

 ### Other distributions without Nix